 James was born in Indiana, grew up in Okinawa, educated in Palo Alto, and has a long and storied career in Silicon Valley.
 He reported directly to Steve Jobs at Apple, working to change the face of technology and consumer industries.
 He was a member of the original Macintosh team, and his work negotiating and launching iTunes changed music forever.
-He still has one foot in high tech as Mentor in Residence at Index Ventures, whose investments include Dropbox, Etsy, Facebook, and Skype.
-But now as Executive Director of Philanthropic Ventures Foundation, he aspires to make a dent in the universe through people and communities rather than products and technologies.
-His deep Japan connections include on-the-ground relief efforts during the 1995 Kobe and 2011 Tohoku disasters, USJC and TOMODACHI programs, launching Apple and NeXT Japan, and serving as advisor to UNIQLO and Lawson’s.
+He is the Founder and Managing Partner of Offline Ventures.
+His early stage investments include companies like Slack, Clubhouse, Notion, and Blue Bottle Coffee.
+Companies worldwide from Fast Retailing, Airbnb, Siemens, and Lawson have sought his counsel as an advisor.
+As Executive Director of Philanthropic Ventures Foundation, he aspires to make a dent in the universe through people and communities rather than products and technologies.
+His deep Japan connections include on-the-ground relief efforts during the 1995 Kobe and 2011 Tohoku disasters, USJC & TOMODACHI programs, and launching Apple and NeXT Japan.

 James received his AB ’81 in Political Science from Stanford University.
 He serves on the boards of the US Olympic & Paralympic Committee, Stanford University Libraries and Academic Information Resources Advisory Council, Okinawa Institute of Science and Technology, Shizenkan University, University of Tokyo Global Advisory Council, and the U.S.-Japan Council.
 His previous board work includes the Recording Academy GRAMMY MusiCares Foundation, Stanford Alumni Association and Haas Center for Public Service.